YonK0/auto-testing-multitask-/README.md

 https://www.youtube.com/watch?v=DzMka7yeTKo

 Im willing to upload another video showing more complex steps with more instances , on a Linux machine in the future.
+Also im willing to improve these Readme file , so please enjoy it !